 Our overall goal is to develop a systemic solution addressing the shortage of mental health professionals available to work with youth in foster care.

-- Our teletherapy approach gives youth the ability to remain with the same therapist no matter how often, or where, they move within the state of CA. It also eliminates the need for transportation to a therapist’s office
+- Our teletherapy approach gives youth the ability to remain with the same therapist no matter how often, or where, they move within California.
+It also eliminates the need for transportation to a therapist’s office.

-Recent studies show that rates of mental health diagnoses among youth in foster care are as high as 70%, and yet fewer than one out of four youth in foster care with a known mental health issue receive appropriate treatment.
+Recent studies show that rates of mental health diagnoses among youth in foster care are as high as 70%, yet fewer than one out of four youth in foster care receive appropriate treatment.

 Youth in foster care can wait over a year before getting a diagnosis (2017 Contra Costa County Grand Jury Report).

-CASA has, over the last 40 years, established itself as the leading agency providing individualized one-to-one support for youth in foster care.
-CASA volunteers currently support more than 200 youth in Contra Costa County.
+Over the last 40 years, CASA of Contra Costa County has established itself as the leading agency that provides individualized one-to-one support for youth in foster care.
+CASA volunteers currently support up to 200 youth in Contra Costa County.

 Since 2001, the Foster Care Research Group at the University of San Francisco has measured treatment outcomes for the youth in foster care served by AHW.
 Findings show AHW’s model has contributed to the significant reduction of symptoms including, but not limited to: